 White rice cereal is out, peanut butter oatmeal is in.
 Store-bought baby-food carrots are out, homemade organic kale puree is in.
-Feeding egg yolks alone is out, whole eggs (whites plus yolks) are in.
-The list goes on ...
+The list goes on and on.

-Did you know avocados are actually fruits?
-It’s not only trendy to start avocado as a first food; it’s extremely healthy.
+It’s not only trendy to start avocado as a first food; it’s also extremely healthy.
 Avocados are high in potassium, fiber, and healthy monounsaturated fats, which are good for hearts of all ages.
 You can puree or fork-mash a bit of avocado and offer your baby a small spoonful.
 Have the camera ready as you may get a funny face the first few times you offer it!
 Keep trying.
 She or he will eventually take to it.
-Around eight or nine months of age, diced pieces of avocado are fun for her to pick up, smash, and self-feed.
-My one-year-old son loves pieces of avocado with scrambled eggs for breakfast.
+Around 8 or 9 months of age, diced pieces of avocado are fun for her to pick up, smash, and self-feed.
+My 1-year-old son loves pieces of avocado with scrambled eggs for breakfast.

 Many kids and adults dislike fish because they didn’t get used to eating it as an infant.
 The oils in fatty fish are high in omega-3 fatty acids, which are extremely valuable for brain and eye development, and infants are growing big, fatty brains!
 Fish is also a great natural source of protein and contains vitamin D—a vitamin that most kids need more of.
 Salmon is definitely the most important and healthiest fish to feed infants and toddlers.
 It’s also low in mercury (compared to other fish).